vitalyford/yoda-calculator-starter/README.md

 1. Read user's input into a `String` and replace all spaces with an empty string.

-2. Parse the input according to the "infix to postfix" conversion algorithm using stacks as we did in class (follow the video recording on "Canvas -> Zoom" from October 10th - that's when we went over it).
+2. Parse the input according to the "infix to postfix" conversion algorithm using stacks as we did in class (follow the video recordings on "Canvas -> Zoom" from October 9th and 11th - that's when we went over it).

 3. Evaluate the postfix expression using a stack.
 The last number you pop out from the stack will be your final result.